stanifrolov/android-survey-template/README.md

 To add questions to the app go to the `addQuestionsToDatabase()` function in the `QuestionDatabaseHelper` class.

-A Question is added through:
+A question is added through:

 `allQuestions.add(new Question("YOUR QUESTION", "OPTION A", "OPTION B", "OPTON C"));`